First things first:

-Prior to their recent rebranding, Wood’s Navy Rum used to make more of a point of showing off that they were 100 Proof, with a bottle strength of 57%ABV.
-From what I knew at the time, that didn’t quite add up (I thought overproof was 57%ABV – not 100 Proof, as surely 57% was 114 Proof?).
+Prior to their recent rebranding, Wood’s Navy Rum used to make more of a point of showing off that they were 100 Proof, with a bottle strength of 57% ABV.
+From what I knew at the time, that didn’t quite add up (I thought overproof was 57% ABV – not 100 Proof, as surely 57% was 114 Proof?).

 As the Royal Navy started to extend its reach to the Caribbean and beyond, several things became quickly obvious.

-The beer and water went off quickly, hardly helped by being stored in wooden barrels rather than something nice and sterile as we might do today, and so it’s no stretch to understand spirits being the mainstay of a long voyage.
+The Beer and water went off quickly, hardly helped by being stored in wooden barrels rather than something nice and sterile as we might do today, and so it’s no stretch to understand Spirits being the mainstay of a long voyage.
 Rum was both a daily treat and tradeable currency.

 Rum and the Royal Navy really get together when they took Jamaica from the Spanish in 1655.
 These were turbulent times, fought with cannon and gunpowder.
-So much fighting in fact that gunpowder formed a large part of the contents of the ships hold.
+So much fighting in fact that gunpowder formed a large part of the contents of the ship's hold.

-And because of the daily ration of a half pint (raised to double rations on fighting days) for the sailors, the next largest occupier of the hold, was the Rum itself and it’s here where the technicalities of proof become important.
+And because of the daily ration of a half-pint (raised to double rations on fighting days) for the sailors, the next largest occupier of the hold was the Rum itself and it’s here where the technicalities of proof become important.

 But what to do when you’ve not got anything to measure alcoholic strength with?
 The test was simple really – mix a small amount of Rum and gunpowder and then see if it would ignite and burn with a flame.
 If it did, then this was ‘proof’ of alcohol.
 Going off with a bang meant it was deemed ‘overproof’.

 Easy enough I guess, and being replicable it meant that both the Purser (who brought the supplies and needed to know he wasn’t being ripped off) could perform the test and so could the crew members to ensure they weren’t being ripped off by the Purser (who was more generally referred to as the Pusser [pronounced Poos-er or PUSS-zer]- a ‘Jack-speak’ slang corruption of Purser).
 As with many things in life, money rules and nobody wants to be ripped off!
-Especially when it came to your daily ration.
+Especially when it came to your daily ratio.

 This test created the definition for 100 English Proof, which was later calculated to be precisely 57.15% ABV.
 Defining alcohol by specific gravity required scientific measuring equipment and that turned up when Bartholomew Sikes created his alcoholmeter in 1816.